 I’ve always wanted to hear more by Ponchielli than La Gioconda which is commonly dismissed solely because it’s popular.
 I Lituani has much fine music in it.
 “Il Padre” from Il Figliuol Prodigo reinforces my wish to hear more of Ponchielli’s work.
 Interestingly Antonio Ghislanzoni of Aida fame wrote the librettos for both Gomes’s Fosca and Ponchielli’s I Lituani.
 The scena from Donizetti’s Poliuto is given a vigorous and idiomatic performance,

-But the main reason to buy a recital CD by a singer his to hear his voice and see how he realizes his interpretations.
+But the main reason to buy a recital CD by a singer is to hear his voice and see how he realizes his interpretations.
 Villazon is first rate on both counts.
 His beautiful ‘creamy’ voice shows no sign of strain.
 He sings with feeling and conviction and phrases with sensitivity and finesse.
 His high notes are easily produced and have ping.
 If you’ve liked his previous work you’ll want to have this disc.
-I can only hope that this is not farewell recital.
+I can only hope that this is not a farewell recital.
 A voice this rare would be tragic to lose so prematurely.

 The conductor of all the selections is Danielle Callegari leading the Orchestra Sinfonica Di Milano Giuseppe Verdi.